Apophanie01/ShockBridge/README.md

 Small script that let's you use any steam vr controller input and translate that into an api call to Openshock for a "preditermined result"

+30.11 Added a simple ui for real time control with threading so main windows doesn't freeze.

 Use responsibly

 Instructions: